Chern-Simons gravitational term coupled to a spectator field: The model

-The additional Chern-Simons contribution does not modify the background equations, but it does affect primordial perturbations.
-Notice that since $\sigma_0$ is constant during inflation, the term $\Delta S_{CS}$ provides contributions that start at cubic order in the perturbations, and therefore it can affect at tree level only cosmological correlators of an order higher than the power spectrum.
-This is different from the conventional setup where the Chern-Simons gravitational term is coupled to the inflaton field.
+The additional gCS contribution does not modify the background equations, but it does affect primordial perturbations.
+In the conventional setup the gCS term is coupled to the inflaton field.
 In this case it is well-known that the background dynamics of the inflaton leads to a quadratic correction in tensor perturbations.
-Due to this modification, tensor perturbations of one of the two helicities become ghost-like in nature at wave-numbers larger than the so-called Chern-Simons mass $M_{CS}\propto (\dot f(\phi))^{-1}$ (see e.g. \cite{Dyda:2012rj}).
-To avoid the formation of ghost fields at the characteristic energy scale of inflation we need to impose $H/M_{CS} \ll 1$, which severally constrain the observability prospects of the theory both in the tensor power spectrum and higher-order correlators.
-Instead, when the Chern-Simons term is coupled to an isocurvature field, such a correction vanishes, and ghost fields do not appear in the theory.
+Due to this modification, tensor perturbations of one of the two helicities become ghost-like in nature at wave-numbers larger than the so-called Chern-Simons mass (see e.g. \cite{Dyda:2012rj})

-It is interesting to investigate how the Chern-Simons term should be coupled to the original fields $\psi_1$ and $\psi_2$ in order to generate a coupling as in Eq. \eqref{eq:sigma_CS_coup}.
-In general, the action in terms of $\psi_1$ and $\psi_2$ would read

-Once we perform the rotational transformation in the field space from the fields $\psi_1$ and $\psi_2$ to the fields $\sigma$ and $\phi = R \theta$, Eq. \eqref{eq:Chern_gen_foot} can be rewritten as